DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/PDFCellCustomization/description.md

-You can use the [customizeCell](/Documentation/ApiReference/Common/Object_Structures/ExportDataGridProps/#customizeCell) and [customDrawCell](/Documentation/ApiReference/Common/Object_Structures/ExportDataGridProps/#customDrawCell) function to customize the exported DataGrid.

-Use the **customizeCell** function to adjust DataGrid cell apperance in a PDF document.
-For example, you can change the text color and alignment; font size, weight, style; background color of the cell; color and width of the cell border.
-You can manage the following attributes:
+Use the [customizeCell](/Documentation/ApiReference/Common/Object_Structures/ExportDataGridProps/#customizeCell) function to customize DataGrid cell apperance in a PDF document.
+For example, you can change the text alignment and the background color of the cell.
+Use the following function parameters:

 - gridCell
 Contains information about the DataGrid cell.